OpenPIV/openpiv-python/README.rst

 =======
 Warning
 =======
-The OpenPIV Python version is still in beta version.
+The OpenPIV Python version is still in its beta.
 This means that it is still buggy, untested and the API may change.
 However testing and contributing is very welcome, especially if you can contribute with new algorithms and features.